nilor-corp/zenerator/README.md

 4. A new window will appear.
 In the bottom left corner under the `Experimental` section, click `Snapshot Manager`.
 5. Click `Restore` on the snapshot, then press the `Restart` button that appears in order to restart ComfyUI.
 This will download a lot packages which you should see in terminal.

+> [!TIP]
+> You may see a `ModuleNotFoundError` about `"tensorrt_bindings"` during ComfyUI startup.
+In our tests, this can be safely ignored because it is resolved by the next step.

 ### Install Zenerator dependencies
 1. Once ComfyUI has fished installing packages, quit ComfyUI by pressing `Ctrl + C` (Win) or `Cmd + C` (Unix) in the terminal.